 At King’s, we understand a happy student is an engaged student.
 We know the reward that comes from extending yourself and the growth achieved if you are willing to accept the challenge of trying your hardest.
 Young people need variety and challenge.
 They want teachers who take them seriously, but who also have a sense of humour.
 Most of all, they need to feel secure and supported in their learning environment.
 By helping our students to set goals, and by ensuring students receive ongoing feedback and support, we aim to ensure students’ needs are met.
 Teaching our students that choices have consequences, and by demonstrating daily that we stand beside them as they make those choices, we help them navigate through the important decisions required as they grow through their school journey.
-The School has seven key outcome areas for our students called The Ends.

 Teachers at King’s are highly skilled and experienced in their fields.
 They have a genuine passion and commitment to lifelong learning and are continually growing in order to ensure students are provided with contemporary, 21st century learning experiences that meet their changing needs.
-In order to effectively do this, a common vision for teaching and learning at King’s across ELC-Year 12, supported by eight key principles, provides an excellent foundation for teachers to support students to understand where they are now, where they need to go and how they are able to get there.
+In order to effectively do this, a common vision for teaching and learning at King’s across ELC-Year 12, together with eight key principles, provides an excellent foundation for teachers to support students to understand where they are now, where they need to go and how they are able to get there.
 Our aim is to ensure all students are provided with opportunities to maximise their learning and flourish.

 - Positive student/teacher relationships are at the heart of an effective learning environment.
 Students are valued, respected, supported and safe.

 - Authentic learning creates connections to prior knowledge and builds upon that in a logical and sequential manner, taking into account students’ socio-cultural environment, to be relevant and meaningful.

 - High expectations and a rigorous curriculum enable students to strive for excellence and gain confidence, self-belief and motivation.